Returning stolen public funds

 Guidelines compiled at these meeting include advice on methodology and good practices on asset recovery, are compiled.
 They are targeted at asset recovery focal points.

 Timely investigative support is vital in asset recovery cases that cross multiple borders, in order to locate, freeze, confiscate and finally repatriate stolen assets.

 However, a lack of understanding of the legal, administrative and other procedural requirements in other countries can present a major barrier for investigators.

 In such a situation, at the request of the member country pursuing the investigation, we invite the case officers from all the jurisdictions concerned for an operational coordination meeting.
 This helps remove any procedural barriers and identify a clear way forward.

 We cooperate closely with a number of national, regional and international bodies such as the International Anti-Corruption Coordination Centre (IACCC).
 The IACCC brings together specialist law enforcement officers from multiple agencies around the world to tackle allegations of grand corruption and help bring corrupt elites to justice.

-INTERPOL has deployed a liaison officer to the IACCC to provide support and advice to member countries, facilitate secure communications, and coordinate training and capacity building.
+INTERPOL has a liaison officer deployed to the IACCC to provide support and advice to member countries, facilitate secure communications, and coordinate training and capacity building.